 Impact of Federal Sequester

-Please note that these changes only impact students whose first disbursement of a Stafford or PLUS loan is after March 1, 2013.
+Please note that these changes will only apply to loans where the first disbursement is made on or after December 1, 2013.

 What is a Student Loan?

 A student loan is a low-interest loan extended by the federal government to help you pay for your education.
 To qualify for a loan, you must be enrolled at least half-time in classes at National Louis University.
 Like any other loan, student loans need to be paid back over time with interest.
 Unlike other loans, you don’t have to start making payments immediately.
-For most student loans, you start making payments six months after you graduate or stop taking classes at least half-time.
+For most student loans, you start making payments six months after you graduate or cease half-time enrollment.

 Types of Student Loans